heinwol/bibtex2style/README.md

 Beware though:
 1. The line above works for linux, if you run it on windows use the windows `$(pwd)` alternative, idk what it is;
-2. At least on linux, modifying files with docker the issue when whatever file it creates becomes owned by root.
+2. At least on linux, modifying files with docker has the issue when whatever file it creates becomes owned by root.
 To avoid this you can either perform some nontrivial steps as described in e.g. [here](https://vsupalov.com/docker-shared-permissions/) or use podman.

-### Example
+## Example

 #### Input